GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_openstack_on_gce.md

 echo https://$INTERNAL_IP
 ```
 ---
+### Important

-#### If you are using this OpenStack setup to install Anthos on Bare Metal make sure you use the same shell session.
-This is because a new shell session will require you to `source admin-openrc.sh` and set the environment variable for `OS_CACERT` with the path for the CA certificate.
-The OpenStack CLI client needs those to be configured to interact with the OpenStack APIs inside the GCE VM.
+- If you are using **this OpenStack setup** to install *Anthos on Bare Metal* make sure you use the same shell session.
+This is because a new shell session will require you to `source admin-openrc.sh` and set the environment variable for `OS_CACERT` with the path for the `CA certificate`.

-#### Also make sure you have `sshuttle` is running in another teminal window as shown in [4.5](#45-create-a-vpn-tunnel-to-route-traffic-to-the-openstack-apis)
+- Also make sure you have `sshuttle` running in another terminal window as shown in step [4.5](#45-create-a-vpn-tunnel-to-route-traffic-to-the-openstack-apis).
 ---
 ### Pro Tip (Optional)!